InfinitePeripherals/QBrowser-Win/docs/index.md

 ## Integration Steps
 In order to use Quantum Pay Broswer with your website you will need to do 3 things:

-1. Add the JavaScript library
+1.	~~Add the JavaScript library~~ Obsolete from ver 1.0.0.6 -> QuantumPay browser adds the JS code needed.
 2. Add JavaScript code that utilizes functions provided by the library
 3. Link your website to the app

 This quick start guide will go over these 3 steps, in order, and give you some sample code for some of the more common use cases of Quantum Pay Browser.

-## Adding QBrowser.js
+## ~~Adding QBrowser.js~~ _Obsolete from ver 1.0.0.6 -> QuantumPay browser adds the JS code needed._

-In order to use Quantum Browser with your website you will need to include QBrowser.js.
+~~In order to use Quantum Browser with your website you will need to include QBrowser.js.
 This file can be found included with our HTML demo here: link.
-Simply add the JavaScript file to your website like in the image below and you will have access to all the functions it provides.
+Simply add the JavaScript file to your website like in the image below and you will have access to all the functions it provides.~~

 ![Including QBrowser.js](image.png)